 - Determine the training activities: How can you best teach your team those tasks or impart that knowledge?

 - Understand your team’s learning characteristics: Understand how your team members learn best so you can optimize your program for each individual.

 2. Keep adult learning principles in mind

-Educating adults is very different from teaching children, and you must use different techniques in order for the training to be effective.
-Adult trainees come with a different set of characteristics you should keep in mind when building your training program.
+Educating adults is very different from teaching children, and you must use different techniques in order for the training experience to be effective.
+Adult trainees come with a different set of characteristics you should keep in mind when building your new employee training program.